Skip to content

 The portal consists of two public-facing services:

-1. Portal BFF (packages/portal-bff) — a stateless HTTP proxy
+1. Portal BFF (packages/portal-bff) — a stateless reverse proxy (HTTPS in local dev when PORTAL_LISTEN_TLS=true, HTTP otherwise; TLS at the edge in production)

 2. Portal SPA (packages/portal-web) — a minimal Angular frontend